py-bootcamp/learn-python-with-tdd/iteration.md

     return word
 ```

 Unlike other languages like C, Java, or JavaScript there are no braces, Python uses `indentation`.

 You might wonder what is happening in the row

 ```python
     for counter in range(5):
 ```

-`range` returns an iterator, when you consume an iterator, you get an element of the iterator.
+`range` returns an iterator, when you consume an iterator you get an element of the iterator.

 In this case that line can be translated to